Skip to main content

 Protidaan: Chapter One

-While all the men my age decided to stay back in the bustling life of the city that was full of opportunities, twenty-odd years after India’s independence, my heart still yearned for home.
+While all the men my age decided to stay back in the bustling life of the city full of opportunities, twenty-odd years after India’s independence, my heart still yearned for home.
 I hated staying away from Thamma and my siblings, especially since Maa’s untimely demise but I had to leave for college, at least for the weekdays.
 But as soon as the week was over, I always hopped on to the next available express train and came home.
 Every time though, I had to bring my siblings sweets.
 They didn’t ask much but their wishes were like commands to both me and Dada.
 The four of us had lived all our lives looking after each other.
 Dada is the eldest.
 Bibhabati is six years younger than me, owing to my parents losing two children at birth between the two of us and Ananta is the youngest, a decade younger than me.

 Now with a degree in my hand, another day more at Calcutta seemed too long for me.
 So I did what I always wanted; to be brave enough to do.
 I packed my bags overnight, putting my college degree carefully in my suitcase and walked straight into Dada’s chambers to have this difficult conversation with him.